Stairs With Carpet Over Wood Flooring

 Maintenance and Cleaning

-No one likes to spend time cleaning, and the stairs can be harder than a lot of places in your house.
-Fortunately, you can run a broom and dustpan over your stairs and collect all of the dirt and hair at the bottom.
+No one likes to spend time cleaning, and the stairs can be more challenging than other places in your house.
+Fortunately, you can run a broom and dustpan over your stairs and collect all the dirt and hair at the bottom.
 Cleaning wood is easy enough.

-But if you need to clean your carpet stairs, you’ll need to get a vacuum.
+But if you need to clean your carpet stairs, you must get a vacuum.
 You’ll need to have an outlet nearby to use a corded vacuum, or you’ll need to make sure you charge your wireless vacuum before you decide to clean.

 Both options can require some planning, and it can be hard to maneuver a bulky vacuum up and down the stairs.
 If you aren’t willing to do that, you may find that your stairs collect a lot of hair and dust.